caitlinmalloch/forkify/README.md

 ![Forkify](./src/img/logo.png)

 This web application allows users to search for recipes, in addition to creating new recipes and bookmarking them for later.
+The application is supported by the Forkify API that fetches recipes from numerous websites and publishers.
+A list of favourite recipes can be bookmarked and saved on local storage.
+Additionally, users can create a new recipe.

 ## Features